vectordotdev/vector/website/content/en/docs/about/concepts.md

 If there are multiple sources configured for a single component, Vector currently makes no guarantees which source will have priority during backpressure.
-To make sure all inputs are fully processed, make sure the downstream components are able to handle the volume of all the sources.
+To make sure all inputs are fully processed, make sure the downstream components are able to handle the volume of all the connected sources.

 ## Roles